 00:30:49 and billions of years so there's lots of room for things to happen if I had to bet I would say that it's one of two

-00:30:56 possibilities you know there's only one or it happens all the time everywhere
+00:30:56 possibilities either there's only one or it happens all the time everywhere

-00:31:00 and I don't know what the answer is I think we can find out if we find out somehow the origin of life a little to tell
+00:31:00 and I don't know what the answer is.
+You think we can find out if we find out somehow the origin of life will it also tell

 00:31:07 us something about.

-00:31:14 or other planets know it I think it will answer everything if we have an idea that it it actually is not so hard you
+00:31:14 other planets.
+I think it will answer everything if we have an idea that it it actually is not so hard you

 00:31:20 know maybe you have to have the right conditions then with all those experiments it's bound to happen over and over